dvhb/liccy-bot/README.md

-# Verify licenses bot
+# Liccy Bot

-CheckMyLicense bot makes sure the license you use in a project is ok for commercial purposes.
+Liccy bot makes sure the license you use in a project is ok for commercial purposes.

 Once a day the bot scans all of your repos in Gitlab and collects integrated libraries.
 The list of libraries is formed based on `requirement.txt` file in requirements directory or `package.json` that the bot gets from the project root.